-Development at Toton and Chetwynd Barracks provides an exciting opportunity to create distinctive and successful new communities that respond to the local context.
+2.1 Development at Toton and Chetwynd Barracks provides an exciting opportunity to create distinctive and successful new communities that respond to the local context.
 They will need to be integrated into the existing communities and land uses that surround them, whether this be the flourishing town centres at Long Eaton and Stapleford, shopping opportunities at Chilwell Retail Park, or the Attenborough Nature Reserve.
 Development must protect and enhance the valued local assets that already exist, while responding to the constraints and opportunities.
-Development will need to be influenced by the area's unique and special characteristics, ensuring that it creates a strong sense of place that is recognisable and familiar to existing residents and welcoming to new ones.
+Development will need to be influenced by the area's unique and special characteristics, ensuring that it creates a strong sense of place.

-This section sets out the existing context for the sites around a range of key themes.
+2.2 This section sets out the existing context for the sites around a range of key themes.
 These are then drawn together to present a series of constraints and opportunities that will need to be considered as part of any development proposals coming forward within the Masterplan area.